 The case against our client was made more serious because our client was on probation for assault with a deadly weapon when he had thrown a metal tape measure at his father-in-law when he had spit on him.
 He had not yet completed the 52 anger management classes that were a term of his summary, or informal, probation for the assault with a deadly weapon case.

 The case against our client was filed in the Pomona Superior Court.
 The client initially faced one count of felony domestic violence (Penal Code § 273.5), one count of felony criminal threats and the probation violation.
 He initially hired a local attorney who was quite expensive.

 However, our client became greatly disappointed in him, especially when at the preliminary hearing, our client’s wife testified so that the prosecutor added one more count of felony criminal threats, another count of domestic violence (as against the wife) and a count of domestic violence against the couple’s child (273a).
 Overnight, the client’s potential prison sentence went from four years at 85% minimum time served (due to criminal threats, a strike offense) to twenty years and eight months at 85%.

 The client fired his attorney and hired Greg Hill & Associates.
-Greg quickly wrote a lengthy letter to the Pomona District Attorney handling the case, explaining how the victim wife had a history of mental illness, violence against her husband and was quite interested in becoming a U.S. citizen to avoid having to return to Ecuador.
-She was therefore in fabricating a claim of domestic violence to become eligible for U.S. citizenship.
+Greg quickly wrote a lengthy letter to the Pomona District Attorney handling the case, explaining how the victim had a history of mental illness, violence against her husband and was quite interested in becoming a U.S. citizen to avoid having to return to Ecuador.
+She was therefore in favor of fabricating a claim of domestic violence to become eligible for U.S. citizenship.
 Otherwise, as the couple were divorcing, she could no longer stay in the U.S.